Code-Institute-Submissions/OwenCookman-Milestone-project-1/README.md

 4. Scroll to the factions section
 5. Read information on each faction
     * (Mobile)  Select an image to open the modal and read the faction information
+6. Scroll down and decide to sign up to the Newsletter
+7. Click on the Letter icon to open the email submission modal
+8. enter email address and click Submit
-6. Scroll to the other website links and read the information there
+9. Scroll to the other website links and read the information there
     * (Mobile) Scroll down to the other website links
-7. Decide that the Black library website suits your needs as a user interested in science fiction and select that website
+10. Decide that the Black library website suits your needs as a user interested in science fiction and select that website

 #### New to Games Workshop user type
 **As someone who has never heard of Warhammer 40,000 before, I want to find out about the universe in easy to understand bitesize chunks, so that I can decideif this is something that interests me.**